Therapy for ADHD

 In ADHD therapy, kids learn by doing, playing, and practicing.
 A therapist will do activities with you that teach skills you need, like paying attention or using good study habits.

 Therapists help kids feel encouraged and supported as they learn.

 At the beginning, your therapist will talk with you and your parent, ask questions, and listen to learn more about how ADHD affects you.
 Together you will make goals for what you want to improve.

 In therapy sessions, you and your therapist might:

 - Talk.
 Therapists teach kids how to talk about their feelings.
 Kids learn to put feelings into words instead of actions.
 Talking and listening helps kids feel understood and ready to learn.
 It helps them listen and pay attention better too.

 - Play.
 Therapists use games that teach things like taking turns, following rules, and dealing with losing or winning.
 They use games to teach you how to take your time instead of rush, and use self-control.

 - Do activities that teach lessons.
 Therapists might teach lessons about emotions, organizing schoolwork, studying, or understanding others.
 Activities and worksheets help make these lessons fun.

 - Practice new skills.
-A therapist might teach skills like mindfulness and breathing exercises.
+A therapist might teach skills like mindful breathing.
 These can train attention and calm the mind and body.
 Therapists help kids practice what they're learning.

 - Solve problems.
 Therapists will ask about ADHD problems in school and at home.
 They will talk with you about how to work out these problems.